Aston Martin Lagonda: Series 3 (1986–1987)

 The Series 3 was produced for only one year with 75 units manufactured.
 All had fuel injected engines.
-Cathode ray tube instrumentation was later changed to a vacuum fluorescent display system and shared exterior styling with the Series 2.
+Cathode-ray tube instrumentation was later changed to a vacuum fluorescent display system and shared exterior styling with the Series 2.

 Series 4 (1987–1990)

 The Series 4 was launched at the Geneva Motor Show in March 1987, having been extensively restyled by the car's original designer William Towns.
 Sharp edges were rounded off and the pop-up headlights were replaced with three headlights on each side of the grille.
 The side swage line (or character line) was removed and 16-inch wheels were introduced.
 With production of around one car per week, 105 cars were manufactured through January 1990.

-As of 2011, 81 remain registered in the United Kingdom--but 32 are SORN (unregistered for routine road use).
+72 of the Series 4 cars were built with left-hand drive.

 Special variants

 Aftermarket variations of the Lagonda included: